fo0s/CV/README.md

 ### Makers Academy (February 2019 - Present)

-> Makers Academy is a 12-week computer programming bootcamp in London.
+> Makers Academy is a 12-week computer programming boot camp in London.
 > It was founded by Rob Johnson and Evgeny Shadchnev in December 2012
 > and is designed to turn people with no knowledge of web development
 > into job-ready junior developers in 12 weeks.

-A 16-weeks intensive development bootcamp, focusing on :

 - Learning to learn fast: Be it with programming languages, methodologies or effective collaborations (TDD/BDD, OOP)
 - Problem solving: Individually, as a pair or as a group.
 Encouraging feedback and sharing learnings